San Francisco: Demographics

-The 2020 United States census showed San Francisco's population to be 873,965, an increase of 8.5% from the 2010 census.
-With roughly one-quarter the population density of Manhattan, San Francisco is the second-most densely populated large American city, behind only New York City among cities greater than 200,000 population, and the fifth-most densely populated U.S. county, following only four of the five New York City boroughs.
+According to the 2020 United States census, San Francisco's population was 873,965, an increase of 8.5% from the 2010 census.
+The city is the second-most densely populated large American city, behind only New York City among cities with populations greater than 200,000.
+The county, which has the same boundaries as the city, is the fifth-most densely populated U.S. county, following four of the five New York City boroughs.

 San Francisco is part of the five-county San Francisco–Oakland–Hayward, CA Metropolitan Statistical Area, a region of 4.7 million people (13th most populous in the U.S.), and has served as its traditional demographic focal point.
 It is also part of the greater 14-county San Jose-San Francisco-Oakland, CA Combined Statistical Area, whose population is over 9.6 million, making it the fifth-largest in the United States as of 2018.